 - Hypotension (low blood pressure), history of—Use with caution.
 May make these conditions worse.

-A doctor or other trained health professional will give you this medicine in a clinic or hospital.
-This medicine is given into the cerebrospinal fluid using an infusion pump system through a tube placed inside the head.
+A doctor or other trained health professional will give you this medicine in a medical facility.
+It is injected into the cerebrospinal fluid using an infusion pump system through a tube placed inside your head.

-You may be given other medicines (eg, allergy medicines, fever medicines, steroids) at least 30 to 60 minutes before you receive cerliponase alfa injection to help prevent infusion reactions.
+You may be given other medicines (eg, allergy medicines, fever medicines, steroids) 30 to 60 minutes before you receive cerliponase alfa injection to help prevent unwanted effects.

-This medicine may cause serious types of allergic reactions, including infusion reaction and anaphylaxis.
-These can be life-threatening and require immediate medical attention.
-Tell your doctor right away if you or your child start to have cough, trouble breathing, hives, itching, or skin rash, lightheadedness, dizziness, or fainting, tightness in the chest, or swelling of the face or lips.
+This medicine may cause serious types of allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
+Tell your doctor right away if you or your child start to have a rash, itching, hoarseness, trouble breathing or swallowing, or any swelling of your hands, face, or mouth after receiving this medicine.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur:

 - itching, pain, redness, or swelling at the insertion site

 - swelling of the eyelids, face, lips, hands, or feet